LeadingIndiaAI/Computer-Vision-for-Wildlife-Conservation/README.md

 Download the [tiger detection dataset](https://cvwc2019.github.io/challenge.html), both the image dataset and the annotation files.

 #### 1b.
 Edit the discrepancy of filename tags in xml files.
 If you open any xml file, you would notice a discrepancy in the name of xml file and in the tag of filename in the xml file, this generates a bug that won't let us generate tfrecords afterwards.
 We correct this by creating a new tag named Order and re-generating xml files using windows power shell with the correct name with new tag 'Order'.
-[This custom script was made for this.](https://github.com/growupboron/Tiger-Detection-Using-ATRW-Dataset/blob/master/atrw_xml_correction.ps1) Issue the script in your local Windows OS's powershell.
+[This powershell custom script was made for this.](https://github.com/growupboron/Tiger-Detection-Using-ATRW-Dataset/blob/master/atrw_xml_correction.ps1) Run the script in your local Windows OS's powershell on the xml files.

 #### 1c.
 Split the dataset into train and test
 Copy the train.txt and val.txt files from atrw_anno_detection_train/ImageSets/Main/ directory into the atrw_anno_detection_train/Annotations/ directory